svenluijten/svenluijten.com-old/content/manage-your-dns-from-github-with-dnscontrol.md

 }
 ```

 For this tutorial, it is helpful to have one provider to host the DNS for all of your domains.
+You can start off with just one or two domains, but I find that the value of this approach mostly lies in having _one_ place to do everything DNS-related.
 I personally spent a few hours pointing all my domains' nameservers to Cloudflare, but you can pick [any of the providers DNSControl supports](https://stackexchange.github.io/dnscontrol/provider-list).
 For simplicity (and because it is what I use), I will assume Cloudflare as the provider in this post.

 ## Getting set up
 The very first thing you should do is create a new repository on GitHub.
 This repository can be either public or private, your choice.
 I have mine set to **private** for extra peace of mind.
 Add a `README.md`, `creds.json`, and `dnsconfig.js` to the root folder, and 2 files in `.github/workflows/`; `check-and-preview.yml` and `push.yml`.
 You should end up with a folder structure that looks like this: